jjpark987/codescript-backend/README.md

 ## Alebmic Version Control

 This project uses Alembic for managing database migrations and version control.
-Whenever there are updates to the database models, it is essential to create and apply a migration to ensure that the database schema remains in sync with the application’s data structures.
+Whenever there are updates to the database models, we must create and apply a migration to ensure that the database schema remains in sync with the application’s data structures.

 1. Create migration